BenKadosh1/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**
+On a 100 ohm resistor, the color stripes would be:
+ - Brown (1st band)
+ - Black (2nd band)
+ - Brown (3rd band)

+This leads to values of 1, 0 (10) for the first two bands times a multiplier of 10 for the third band resulting in 100 ohm resistance.
+Depending on the quality of the resistor, the tolerance will vary and therefore the fourth band could be brown, red, gold, silver.

+For the 220 ohm resistors we used in lab 1,

 **b.
 What do you have to do to light your LED?**